Getting Ready to Invest

 The most well-known credit scoring system was developed by Fair Isaac Corporation and is called the FICO® score.
 The three major credit bureau—Equifax®, TransUnion® and Experian®—use the FICO scoring model for their proprietary systems.
 Since each scoring system uses a slightly different statistical model, your score from each of the three will not be exactly the same.
 This is because lenders and other businesses report information to the credit reporting agencies in different ways, and the agencies may present that information through their proprietary systems differently.

 Because different lenders have different criteria for making a loan, where you stand depends on which credit bureau your lender turns to for credit scores.
-According to Experian's National Score Index, the national average credit score as of April 2012 is 687, with regional averages ranging from 669 to 707.
-But a score of 720 or above can give you access to some of the best rates and most favorable terms.
+What you need to know is that the higher credit scores can give you access to some of the best rates and most favorable terms.

 How Your Credit Score Affects You

 Suppose you want to borrow $200,000 in the form of a fixed rate thirty-year mortgage.
-If your credit score is in the highest category, 760-850, a lender might charge you 3.682% interest for the loan.* This means a monthly payment of $919.
-If, however, your credit score is in a lower range, 620-659 for example, lenders might charge you 5.271% that would result in a $1,040 monthly payment.
-Although quite respectable, the lower credit score would cost you $121 a month more for your mortgage.
-Over the life of the loan, you would be paying $67,853 more than if you had the best credit score.
-Think about what you could do with that extra $121 per month.
+If your credit score is in the highest category, 760-850, a lender might charge you 3.623 percent interest for the loan.* This means a monthly payment of $912.
+If, however, your credit score is in a lower range, 620-639 for example, lenders might charge you 5.212 percent that would result in a $1,100 monthly payment.
+Although quite respectable, the lower credit score would cost you $188 a month more for your mortgage.
+Over the life of the loan, you would be paying $67,618 more than if you had the best credit score.
+Think about what you could do with that extra $188 per month.

 Determining Your Credit Score